-First column Second column Third column Fourth column Description of practitioner applying for grant or renewal of practising certificate Requisite number of continuing medical education points Minimum percentage of requisite number of continuing medical education points from core programmes and types of core programmes Qualifying period 1.
-Practitioner in practice (other than one referred to in item 3 or 5) applying to renew a practising certificate with a validity period of 24 months 50 points For renewal of any practising certificate - (a) before 1 January 2026 - 20% of the requisite number of continuing medical education points from one or more general or specific core programmes The period of 2 years ending on 31st December of the year in which the current practising certificate expires (b) on or after 1 January 2026 - (i) 20% of the requisite number of continuing medical education points from one or more general or specific core programmes; and (ii) 10% of the requisite number of
+First column Second column Third column Fourth column Description of practitioner applying for grant or renewal of practising certificate 1.
+Practitioner in practice (other than one referred to in item 3 or 5) applying to renew a practising certificate with a validity period of 24 months Requisite number of continuing medical education points 50 points Minimum percentage of requisite number of continuing medical education points from core programmes and types of core programmes 20% of the requisite number of continuing medical education points from one or more general or specific core programmes Qualifying period The period of 2 years ending on 31st December of the year in which the current practising certificate expires 2.
+Practitioner in practice (other than one referred to in item 4 or 6) applying to renew a practising certificate with a validity period of 12 months 25 points 20% of the requisite number of continuing medical education points from one or more general or specific core programmes The calendar year in which the current practising certificate expires